 Despite growing operational difficulties, in 2015 European airlines achieved an average operating margin that was three times higher than at any time in the past decade and the airline industry as a whole achieved above the normal return on invested capital.
 The fact that profits generated in 2015 and 2016 were mainly the result of a cyclical fall in the price of jet fuel raises many questions about the industry’s prospects.
 Still, major airlines continue to invest massively in fleet expansion, risking overcapacity, more disruptive air travel, and increased pressure to reduce prices.

 Preoccupied with financial metrics disconnected from changes in operational reality, airlines are drifting deeper into failure.
 Instead of improving from within, they are constantly looking for the next in the line of temporary financial reliefs.
-They continue to measure progress by fragmented KPIs which are poor proxies for reality that say nothing about quality, nor about its relationship with cost as system measures.
-Airlines actually do so poorly on the cost and quality side, that they have started to pass on further reductions in cost to passengers, deluding them with lower fares while worsening their travel experience.
+They continue to measure progress by fragmented KPIs which are poor proxies for reality that say nothing about quality, nor about its relationship with cost in particular when exposed to changes in planned operations.
+Airlines actually do so poorly on the cost and quality side, that when in need to cut costs they do it by the pay cuts and layoffs of employees.
+As for the passengers, they keep deluding them with lower fares while worsening their travel experience.

 How well will airlines be prepared to face the next cycle of higher fuel prices, and how hard it will be for companies exposed to a high level of operational risk and passenger dissatisfaction to keep their business afloat?
 What is it that drives airlines in the direction that doesn’t look sustainable in the long run, and what are the remedies?